 Output from wrong directory Can't find a suitable configuration file in this directory or any parent.
 Are you in the right directory?
 Supported filenames: docker-compose.yml, docker-compose.yaml, fig.yml, fig.yaml

-Excellent, so this should cover all of the basic concepts of Docker Compose and how you can get it installed and running.
+This should cover all of the basic concepts of Docker Compose and how you can get it installed and running.